Jaggie-Yan/TPL4SNN/README.md

-# NIPS2024 Submission #8992: Temporal Progressive Learinig for Spiking Neural Networks
+# NIPS2024 Submission #8992: Temporal Progressive Learning for Spiking Neural Networks
-This code is the PyTorch implementation code for [Temporal Progressive Learinig for Spiking Neural Networks].
+This code is the PyTorch implementation code for [Temporal Progressive Learning for Spiking Neural Networks].

 ## Prerequisites
 The Following Setup is tested and it is working: